Pat McCarthy (politician)

-Patrice A. McCarthy (born 1952 or 1953) is an American politician serving as the 11th Washington State Auditor since 2017.
+Patrice A. McCarthy (born 1953) is an American politician serving as the 11th Washington State Auditor since 2017.
 She is a member of the Democratic Party.

+Early life and education

+McCarthy earned her Bachelor of Arts in liberal studies from the University of Washington Tacoma in 1992.

 Career

-McCarthy earned her bachelor of Arts in liberal studies from the University of Washington Tacoma in 1992.
-She served as the school board director for the Tacoma School District from 1987 to 1999 and as the county executive of Pierce County, Washington.
+McCarthy served as the school board director for the Tacoma School District from 1987 to 1999 and as the county executive of Pierce County, Washington from 2009 to 2017.

-In 2016, McCarthy was elected Washington State Auditor, defeating Republican Mark Miloscia.
-She won reelection in 2020, receiving 60 percent of the vote against Chris Leyba.
+In 2016, McCarthy was elected Washington State Auditor, defeating Republican state Senator Mark Miloscia with 52% of the vote.
+She won reelection in 2020, receiving 58% of the vote against Republican Chris Leyba.
+On August 1, 2023, McCarthy announced she would be running for a third term in 2024.
+She was reelected again with 58% of the vote against Republican Matt Hawkins.

 Personal life

 Her husband, John, has served on the Port of Tacoma commission and as a judge of the Pierce County Superior Court.
 Their son, Conor, served on the Tacoma City Council, before resigning to become a lobbyist for Comcast.